Ganasai-Palakurthi/snowflake-metadata-driven-elt/README.md

-# 🚀 Metadata-Driven ETL Pipeline in Snowflake
+# 🚀 Metadata-Driven ELT Pipeline in Snowflake

 ## 📌 Overview
-This project implements a metadata-driven ETL pipeline using Snowflake, Amazon S3, and GitHub Actions.
+This project implements a metadata-driven ELT pipeline using Snowflake, Amazon S3, and GitHub Actions.
 The goal is to build a scalable and reusable data pipeline where new datasets can be onboarded without modifying core logic.
 Instead of writing separate SQL for each table, the pipeline dynamically generates SQL using metadata.

 ## 🏗️ Architecture<p align="center" style="margin:0; padding:0;">
   <img src="./docs/architecture.png" width="95%" style="max-height: 350px; display:block; margin:auto;" />